News Feature – St. Marys Journal Argus, and online at OurPerth.ca. (Oct 8, ’16)

 Juried Exhibition – “Rock, Paper, Scissors”, Station Gallery, Whitby (Fall 2011).

-Event Host – “November Noir”, Whitby Public Library.
-Ingrid interviewed author Robert Rotenberg onstage.
+Event Host & Interviewer – “November Noir”, Whitby Public Library, with author Robert Rotenberg.

 New Books – Slipstream (ARKITEXWERKS) and Richard Outram – Essays on His Works (Guernica Editions).
 Launches took place in Toronto and Bowmanville.
-Visit Books page for more.
 (Fall ’11)

 Haiku to Music – Great Canadian Haiku Project anthology, with 16 other writers whose haiku were set to music by Hawksley Workman, Royal Wood, Emm Gryner, and Catherine McInnes then performed at Home County Folk Festival, London, ON.
 Hosted by CBC Radio 3’s Grant Lawrence, streamed live and recorded by 94.9 CHRW radio.
 (Jun ’11)